dvdbrnds/edsteward-monorepo/REFACTORING_SUMMARY.md

 ## **✨ CONCLUSION**

-The refactoring successfully transformed RegulatoryTrackr from a monolithic structure into a **modular, maintainable, and scalable application**.
+The refactoring successfully transformed EdSteward from a monolithic structure into a **modular, maintainable, and scalable application**.
 The new architecture provides:

 - **Clear separation of concerns**
 - **Improved developer experience**